-Web Page Item Description Export Config Click Export to export the current configuration to a file.
-Click the Save button to save your configuration settings.
+Veb Page Item Description Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
-First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
+First click on the Toggle Help button, and you wil see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.
+Note The user name and password will be saved immediately, but the user will not be to enter them until there is a reboot.
+It is advisable to restart the web browser after change.